Mohamed-hazem-mahrous/Pressure_Detection_Using_C/README.md

 ## Prerequisites

-- [Your Development Environment] - Set up your development environment to compile and run embedded C code.
+- Install arm_none_eabi_gcc.exe to execute the provided Makefile for compilation and building.

 ## Usage